bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 # Real-time monitoring and analytics

-With this use case, we demonstrate how Quick can be used to process data streams and consume the results to build live dashboards.
+This use case demonstrates how Quick can be used to process data streams and consume the results to build live dashboards.
 For that, we consider the example of a car-sharing company.
 Their fleet of cars drives around the city.
 All of them emit statuses that, among others, include the trip’s and vehicle’s ids as well as the current position and car’s battery level.
-Our [dashboard](https://carsharing.d9p.io/) provides insights into the current status of all cars as well as details for single trips.
+A [dashboard](https://carsharing.d9p.io/) provides insights into the current status of all cars as well as details for single trips.

 [![carsharing-app](../../assets/images/carsharing.png)](https://carsharing.d9p.io/)